janwilmake/remote-sql-cursor/README.md

 > [!WARNING]
 >
-> [queryable-object](https://github.com/janwilmake/queryable-object) is a simplified alternative that exchanges streaming for simplicity
+> [queryable-object](https://github.com/janwilmake/queryable-object) is a simplified alternative that exchanges streaming for simplicity.
+It is not made available over HTTP but RPC so not for everything, but quite useful in many ways!

 # Benefits